Trump leans on Carney, but Canada has its own leverage in US trade talks

 | Washington and Toronto

-Moments before Canadian Prime Minister Mark Carney arrived at the White House Tuesday for a high-stakes tete-a-tete, President Donald Trump poked at his guest with a social media post.
+Moments before Canadian Prime Minister Mark Carney arrived at the White House Tuesday for a high-stakes tête-à-tête, President Donald Trump poked at his guest with a social media post.

 “We don’t need ANYTHING they have, other than their friendship,” President Trump said on Truth Social, listing top imports from the United States’ northern neighbor.
 “They, on the other hand, need EVERYTHING from us!”

-It was Mr. Trump’s way of suggesting to the new Canadian prime minister, “you don’t have the cards” – the president’s infamous line belittling Ukrainian President Volodymyr Zelenskyy during their disastrous Oval Office meeting in February.
+It was Mr. Trump’s way of suggesting to the new Canadian prime minister, “You don’t have the cards” – the president’s infamous line belittling Ukrainian President Volodymyr Zelenskyy during their disastrous Oval Office meeting in February.

 Why We Wrote This